 Therefore, the CHALLENGERS, Richard D. Foley, Stephen Nieman, Terry K. Dayton and Carl L. Olson are undertaking to provide you with this Proxy Statement and Proxy Card to enable you to vote for the CHALLENGERS who are running against the incumbents.

-We believe that a fresh and innovative perspective is needed on the board of directors from the strategic stakeholders - workers AND customers.
+We believe that a fresh and innovative perspective is needed on the board of directors.
 We believe that management of the Company-AAG would benefit from the shareowners electing all or some of the four CHALLENGER candidates.

 IV.
 EXPENSES